COVID – 19 UPDATE!

 Greenwashed Toilet Paper: Bamboo and More

-Unfortunately, brands like Aria, which is made from virgin trees (but plants three tiny smaller ones to try to replace each one!) are probably not eco-friendly enough for me to recommend.
+Unfortunately, brands like Aria, create toilet paper from virgin trees (but plants three tiny smaller ones to try to replace each one!) are probably not eco-friendly enough for me to recommend.
 It’s imperative that we preserve forests as much as possible, because trees are the best technology we have for sequestering the carbon that is causing crazy climate change.
 When water is already seeping up onto Miami’s streets on sunny days, it’s time for all of us to grab whatever reachable means we have to slow the melting of glaciers.

 Caboo, Seedling by Grove, or any other bamboo toilet paper is one degree better because bamboo is fast-growing, but to me it is still cutting down carbon-sequestering plants to throw in the toilet, when there is tons and tons of paper from our recycling bins with nowhere to go but to waste.